FrostDigital/flink-framework/readme.md

 Flink will make assumption on what your modules are and how they should be used based on where in folder structure they are located.

+By doing so you can let Flink wire up dependence injection (ish), route HTTP traffic to handlers etc.

 ```
 # All source code goes here, only project configuration resides outside
 src/